 (Another popular slogan along these lines is that fifty percent of the population is "below average."
 This is true by definition, and therefore irrelevant.
 The relevant question is, how smart do you have to be to do your job well?)

 It seems to me that it's precisely at the stratospheric level of government, corporate, and other elites that competence is a problem, partly because at that level there's no accountability worthy of the name.
 CEOs who destroy their companies generally get their bonuses anyway, and move on to destroy other companies.
 Whether a President of the United States is competent is of no interest to his fans, as many can see with regard to President Trump but had trouble seeing with regard to President Obama.
 What matters is whether the current president is the Greatest President Evar, and partisans are always ready to make that claim for their incumbent.
 As for legal accountability when they commit crimes, as they often do, forget it.
 Holding them accountable would do irreparable harm to the credibility of the institutions they're busy destroying -- or so the defenders of meritocracy warn us.
+There isn't necessarily, or obviously, a one-to-one correspondence between the most socially-prestigious and rewarded jobs and those that are worth doing.

 Our cultural obsession with ranking -- which is not quite the same as sorting -- would be harmful even if we knew how to rank people accurately and objectively.
 As Alfie Kohn wrote, criticizing President Obama's harping on the importance of America's international competitiveness: